 Even though I have enjoyed cooking with my family, I had originally wanted to become an air force pilot.
 But my mother wanted me to have another profession to fall back on, in case I did not get into the Air force Academy.
 She suggested I try the C-CAP, Careers through Culinary Arts Program in high school and the rest is history.

 Did you take any classes in high school that may have helped you prepare for a culinary education?

 While in high school, the C-CAP, Careers through Culinary Arts Program, had the greatest impact on me and gave me the foundation toward my career as a chef.
 I cannot speak highly enough of how great this program is!

 This culinary program that was taught at my high school, Vo-tech or Technical and Career Education center, is an excellent program for students interested in pursuing a culinary career.
-Not only do you receive high school credit, but you gain skills that give you an enormous head start before attending culinary school.
+You receive high school credit and gain skills that give you an enormous head start before attending culinary school.

 This program also offers scholarships through culinary competitions that help a lot.
 I won many scholarships in these competitions as well as gained a lot of experience.